cloudmesh-community/book/chapters/linux.md

 ### Makefiles on Windows

 Makefiles can easily be accessed also on windows while installing gitbash.
-Please reer to the internet or search in this handbook for more information about gitbash.
+Please reed to the internet or search in this handbook for more information about gitbash.

 ## Exercises